llm-for-zotero: A Research Agent System for your Zotero Library

 One-click jump from an AI citation to the paper source

 When you ask a question, the model generates answers grounded in the paper’s content.
-Click any citation to jump straight to the source passage in your Zotero library.
+Citation labels stay conservative until page locations are verified; click a verified citation or quote-based citation to jump back to the matching Zotero passage.

 Paper Summarization